Shared Ownership - How does it work?

 Shared ownership is designed to help more people onto the housing ladder.

 The idea is that you buy a share that you can afford in the property, and pay a subsidised rent on the share of the property which you do not own.
-These costs should be lower than the cost of getting a mortgage on the whole property.

 This type of purchase allows flexibility because, if you want to, you can buy further shares in the property as and when you can afford them.
 In most cases you could own the property outright if you chose to.

 Who is eligible

 The scheme is designed to assist people who need help affording a home that is suitable to their needs.